Elegua: Who is it? How to take care of it, history and more

 My entire body is blessed.
 Eshu does not reproach me for anything.

-The Divine messenger is the first that I greet for his profound wisdom.
+The divine messenger is the first one I greet for his profound wisdom.
 He has the voice of power.
-He has the voice that roams the universe.
-Asé.
+He has the voice that wanders through the universe.
+Ashe.

 How are the drums or parties at Elegua?

-In the ritual festivals of Santeria, celebrated in the name of Eleggua, a practice inherited from the festivals of the Yoruba religion, there are usually many people.
-A feast of food is prepared to offer to the Deity and all present.
-A throne is made with fabrics the color of the Orisha, adorned with flowers and accompanied by many fruits.
-Also, they are offered sweets, candies and a piñata that will be distributed among the children present at the celebration.
+At the ritual festivals of Santería, celebrated in the name of Eleggua, a practice inherited from the festivals of the Yoruba religion, there are usually many people.
+A feast of food is prepared to offer to the Deity and all those present.
+A throne is made with fabrics the color of the Orisha, decorated with flowers and accompanied by many fruits.
+They are also offered sweets, candies and a piñata that will be distributed among the children present at the celebration.

-During the drumming in his honor, Elegua incorporates a saint's horse during the ritual celebration, his dance is very energetic, enjoys great rhythmic dexterity, dances on one foot and goes around many times; he uses the squiggle in his movements to represent that he opens the paths through the brush of the mountain; he also behaves like a playful and mocking child making jokes to those present; even so, the wisdom with which he advises his followers to resolve conflicts is very precise and accurate.
+During the drumbeat in his honor, Elegua incorporates a saint's horse during the ritual celebration.
+His dancing is very energetic, with great rhythmic skill, dancing on one foot and spinning many times.
+He uses the scribble in his movements to represent that he opens the paths through the undergrowth of the mountain.
+He also behaves like a playful and mocking child, making jokes to those present.
+Even so, the wisdom with which he advises his followers to resolve conflicts is very precise and accurate.

 Song of Elegua

-Through the songs Elegua is drawn and its propitiated energy to obtain the blessings that we are looking for.
-A very popular Elegua song is as follows:
+Through the songs, Elegua is attracted and his energy is propitiated to obtain the blessings we are looking for.
+A very popular Elegua song is the following:

 Omoni Alagwana komamakeña irawo e.

-Translation: The business has come before us.
-We pray that this is allowed to be good for your children today.
-Do not follow the problems that the stars / the sky send us.
+The business has come before us.
+Let us pray that we may be allowed this to be good for your children today.
+Don't let the problems that the stars/sky send us continue.

 Omoni Alagwana komamakeña irawo e.